-T-8.B When improvements are made within the public right of way on designated bicycle routes, the City shall assess the potential for concurrent bicycle safety improvements and implement them where feasible, for example, through improved striping, signage, intersection enhancements, etc.

-T-8.C The City shall provide for safe bicycle facilities on new or reconstructed freeway crossings.
-The City shall also consider modifications to existing bridges and freeway crossings to improve bicycle safety.
+- T-8.B When improvements are made within the public right of way on designated bicycle routes, the City shall assess the potential for concurrent bicycle safety improvements and implement them where feasible, for example, through improved striping, signage, intersection enhancements, etc. - Responsibility: Public Works Department Time Frame: Ongoing - T-8.C The City shall provide for safe bicycle facilities on new or reconstructed freeway crossings.